anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 where n is any positive integer.

-If we wish to dedicate specific cores for host processing we need to consider two different use scenarios:
+If we wish to dedicate specific cores for host processing we need to consider two different usage scenarios:

     1. Require dedicated cores for Guest resources
     2. No dedicated cores are required for Guest resources